aws-samples/aws-blockchain-node-runners/lib/scroll/README.md

 ```

 ### l2geth directory
-The agent direct is located in `/home/ubuntu/l2geth-source`.
+The agent directory is located in `/home/ubuntu/l2geth-source`.
 You may use the following cmd for start/ stop the service.
 ```bash
 sudo systemctl restart scroll.service sudo systemctl status scroll.service